-The Jobs and Regional Growth Fund is backing industry projects that are boosting regional economies and creating jobs.
-Since launching in February 2017, the fund has attracted applications from Queensland industry looking to kick-start big-thinking projects.
-The fund has already created hundreds of new jobs and is driving significant capital investment.
+he Jobs and Regional Growth Fund is backing industry projects that are boosting regional economies and creating jobs.
+Since launching in February 2017, the fund has attracted applications from regional Queensland businesses looking to kick-start big-thinking projects.
+The fund has created hundreds of new jobs and is driving significant capital investment.

-Read about some of the projects that have been successful so far.
+Read about some of the projects that have been successful.

 JBS, one of Australia’s largest meat processors and exporters, has created a targeted employment program to hire displaced meat workers affected by the closures of other meat processing facilities in Queensland.

-JBS, who already employs over 5,500 people in its Queensland operations, is now able to offer employment to 400 displaced meat workers from the Ipswich region thanks to assistance from the Jobs and Regional Growth Fund.
+JBS, who already employs over 5,500 people in its Queensland operations, has offered employment to displaced meat workers from the Ipswich region thanks to assistance from the Jobs and Regional Growth Fund.

 Hawker Pacific is an aviation firm with hangar facilities at Cairns Airport.
 Through Jobs and Regional Growth Fund assistance, Hawker Pacific is contributing to the growth of the aviation sector in Cairns with the completion of its $4.5 million hanger expansion.